Welcome to the IIIS local Page

 - The IIIS complies with all College recycling guidelines.
 IIIS occupants are encouraged to use recycling trays and bins as provided.

 - Please refrain from bulk disposal as College Housekeeping is not equipped to deal with the removal of large items of rubbish.
-If you are hosting an event it is your responsibility to remove all debris to the bins provided in the Arts Block, this is not the repsonsibility of housekeeping.
+We will provide bags for this purpose and ask that you place all debris in the bins provided at the back of the Arts Building.

 - A first aid kit is available for use from the IIIS Kitchen area

 - Safety latches on Balcony Doors must not be released under any circumstances